HeardLibrary/digital-scholarship/host/docker.md

 In order to download the Docker client, you first need to create a Docker account by going to <https://id.docker.com/>.

 If you are just getting started with Docker, you will probably want to install the free Community Edition.
 Go to the [Docker CE page](https://docs.docker.com/install/#supported-platforms) and find the version for your operating system.
 The install instructions are fairly straightforward and won't be repeated here.

-**Important note for Windows users** *64 bit Windows is required.
-The Docker desktop client for Windows makes changes to your system that disables VirtualBox.
-That means that any VirtualBox virtual machine (VM) that you have will no longer start after you complete the installation.
-At this point, it is not clear whether Hathi Trust capsules will be affected by this change, so if you are using them (or any other virtual machines), check whether your VM uses VirtualBox or not before doing the Docker installation.*

 Once you've installed the Docker client, it will start up automatically when you boot your computer and run in the background.
 You can know it's there by looking in the system tray in the lower right of your screen on PC, or the menu bar in the upper right of your screen on Mac.
 You should see the little whale icon there.
 Clicking on it brings up options for managing the application.